timothyhsieh/form_access/README.txt

 Update to the latest D6 release, then upgrade as outlined in the Drupal 7 docs.

-Note: The D5 Legacy Mode is deprecated.
-It will probably be removed for D8.
+Note: The D5 Legacy Mode has been removed (see http://drupal.org/node/1768330).
-It is controlled on Administer|Forums|Settings (admin/content/forum/settings).